furtherun/Introductory-Combinatorics-5ed/递推关系和生成函数ex.md

 ## EX26

->Determine the number of ways to color the squares of a 1-by-n chessboard, using the colors red, blUe, green, and orange if an even number of squares is to be colored red and an even number is to be colored green.
+>Determine the number of ways to color the squares of a 1-by-n chessboard, using the colors red, blue, green, and orange if an even number of squares is to be colored red and an even number is to be colored green.

 $$
 \begin{aligned}